 What is diabetic eye disease?

-A diabetic eye disease is a group of eye problems that can affect people with diabetes.
-These conditions include diabetic retinopathy, diabetic macular edema, cataracts, and glaucoma.
+Diabetic eye disease is a group of eye problems that can affect people with diabetes.
+These conditions include diabetic retinopathy, diabetic macular oedema, cataracts, and glaucoma.

 Over time, diabetes can cause damage to your eyes that can lead to poor vision or even blindness.
 But you can take steps to prevent diabetic eye disease, or keep it from getting worse, by taking care of your diabetes.

 The best ways to manage your diabetes and keep your eyes healthy are to

 - manage your blood glucose, blood pressure, and cholesterol sometimes called the diabetes ABCs

 - If you smoke, get help to quit smoking